AustralianBioCommons/how-to-guides/genome_assembly/hic-scaffolding.md

 affiliations: [Bioplatforms Australia, Galaxy Australia, Australian BioCommons, Threatened Species Initiative]
 ---

-This How-to-Guide will describe the steps required to scaffold your genome on the Galaxy Australia platform, using HiC data. developed in consultations between the Bioplatforms Australia [Threatened Species Initiative](https://threatenedspeciesinitiative.com/), [Galaxy Australia](https://usegalaxy.org.au/), and the [Australian BioCommons](https://www.biocommons.org.au/).
+This How-to-Guide will describe the steps required to scaffold your genome on the Galaxy Australia platform, using HiC data, developed in consultations between the Bioplatforms Australia [Threatened Species Initiative](https://threatenedspeciesinitiative.com/), [Galaxy Australia](https://usegalaxy.org.au/), and the [Australian BioCommons](https://www.biocommons.org.au/).

 This workflow has been created from a Vertebrate Genomes Project (VGP) scaffolding workflow.
 * For more information about the VGP project see the [Galaxy-VGP project page](https://galaxyproject.org/projects/vgp)/.